River Avon, Warwickshire: History

-The navigation works on the Avon were originally authorised by an Order in Council and Letters Patent of Charles I in 1635, which named William Sandys as the grantee, with powers to improve both this river and the River Teme.
+The navigation works on the Avon were originally authorised by an Order in Council and letters patent of Charles I in 1635, which named William Sandys as the grantee, with powers to improve both this river and the River Teme.
 He had already bought a number of mills on the river, but there were few objections from millers at those he did not own, for he built pound locks with two sets of gates, to enable vessels to pass by without the large loss of water associated with flash locks.
 The only objections were from Sir William Russell, who owned Strensham mill, and whose grievance was about land purchase, rather than the navigation works.
 By 1641 it was reported that the river was navigable to within 4 mi of Warwick.

-After a period of decline, navigation rights along the river were confirmed by a clause in the Stour and Salwarpe Navigation Act of 1662.
+After a period of decline, navigation rights along the river were confirmed by a clause in the Rivers Stour and Salwarpe Navigation Act 1662 (14 Cha.
+2. c.
+14 Pr.).
 Further improvements were made to the river above Evesham from 1664 by a syndicate led by Andrew Yarranton.
 He was working for Lord Windsor and others, and the work included the construction of three navigation weirs, which were a type of flash lock with a single barrier.
 These were used to enable boats to pass over shoals, and with the exception of the one at Pensham, were not built adjacent to mills.
 The Pensham watergate did at times hinder the proper operation of the mill, when the water levels rose above the gate.
 Once Yarranton's work was completed, barges of 30 tonnes could navigate to Stratford.

 Ownership of the navigation was formally divided into the Upper and Lower Avon in 1717, with Evesham being the dividing point.
 The Lower Avon Navigation between Evesham and the River Severn was leased by George Perrott in 1758, who spent over £4,000 upgrading the locks and weirs to enable 40-ton barges to navigate the river.
 The work was completed by 1768.
-Perrott then intended to sell the navigation, but when the Stratford Canal was being promoted, he had a clause inserted into the Bill to force the Worcester and Birmingham Canal to make payments to him in view of the expected drop in tolls that the Navigation would experience.
+Perrott then intended to sell the navigation, but when the Stratford Canal was being promoted, he had a clause inserted into the bill to force the Worcester and Birmingham Canal to make payments to him in view of the expected drop in tolls that the navigation would experience.
 Once the Stratford Canal was completed, there was fierce competition between the Upper and Lower Avon companies, with coal from the Worcester and Birmingham coming up-river to Evesham, and coal coming down-river from Stratford.
 As the tolls dropped, Perrott leased the Lower river to the Worcester and Birmingham Canal company from 1830 until 1851.